Nepal political chaos delays justice for rebel conflict victims | DW | 17.03.2021

-Nearly 20 years after a brutal Maoist rebel insurgency left thousands dead, families of victims are still waiting for justice.
+Nearly 20 years after a brutal Maoist rebel insurgency left thousands of people dead, families of victims are still waiting for justice.

 A Nepal's People's Liberation Army (PLA) soldier carries a weapon across his shoulders as he walks at the Shaktikhor cantonment site, Chitwan, in 2007